matheushjs/ElfTAI/README.md

 ```
 ./elftai add -t [alias/title] -a [new alias]
 ```
 Adds [new alias] as an alias to the given Title.
+Title is created if doesn't exist.
 ```
 ./elftai add -t [alias/title] -i [new item]
 ```